mwendev/FdF/README.md

 ## How to install and use

+Currently supporting Mac_OS only.
-- Clone libft into your project folder
+- Clone FdF into your project folder

 ```sh
 git clone https://github.com/mwendev/FdF.git